 - B3 are completely rigid technical mountain boots.
 They’re often made of plastic on top and can take C3 crampons.
 Use these boots for high altitude mountaineering and hard or mixed ice climbing.
 Basically, these guys are super serious.

 Now, you would think that C1 crampons would fit B1 boots and so on.
 Well, it’s almost that simple.
+Ideally, if your boots are rated B2, crampons rated C2 are best.
+Similarly for boots rated B1, crampons work best if they're C1.
+The same for B3 and C3.
 Most importantly, there is no C0.
 You cannot wear crampons with flexible three season hiking boots.
 The crampons just say no and fall off.
+Let's run through each type of crampon and its special features.

 These crampons are known as basket binding or flexible crampons.
 They are designed to fit boots that are fairly flexible, but will still fall off if you wear them on flexible summer hiking boots.
 Basically, if your boot bends so much when you take a step that it can wiggle its way out of the crampon, then you’ll need stiffer boots.
 Hiking boots described at “four season” (aka B1) will do the job nicely.
 C1 crampons are held to your boot by a plastic “basket” that you step into and then tighten up the straps.
 Unlike other types of crampons, your boots don’t need to have specific crampon features.

 C2 crampons are designed for stiffer boots – which typically have a metal bar inside the sole.
 That’s how stiff they are!
 These boots are often called B2s and because they are stiffer, the C2 crampon can be stiffer too.
-Notice that the most important difference between C1 and C2 crampons is that C2s have a clip on the back.
-Unless your boots have the special ridge designed for the crampon to clip into at the heel, you won’t be able to wear them.
+Notice that the most important difference between C1 and C2 crampons is that C2s have a clip system on the back.
+This is often called a heel lever.
+Unless your boots have a special ridge on the back, designed for the crampon to clip into at the heel, you won’t be able to wear them.

 Last up, C3 crampons are the stiffest and most specialised of the lot.
 Not only do your boots need a ridge for a crampon clip at the heel, but they also need a ridge at the toe end for the front crampon bar.
 You can probably guess the rest.
 These crampons are very stiff and so you boots need to be the stiffest you can get: B3 boots – many of which are made of hard plastic.
 Fun fact, they’re often made in two different colours to make it easier to teach.
 “Move your red boot” is somehow less ambiguous than “Move your left foot”.
 Go figure.

 C3s are your crampons of choice for steep snow and ice slopes, or vertical and overhanging rock and ice climbing.
+Basically, winter climbing.
 Also if you’re climbing one of the Seven Summits, or a really high peak (we’re talking 5000m+) you’ll probably want to be wearing C3 crampons.

 Where can I bend the rules?